Square joy: trapped rainwater

 Where to go next

-That is all J magic for today!
+That was all the j magic for today!
 If you are confused and intrigued, I can recommend the following resources: